Coverage Trade Study in Mountainous Terrain

 4. Click Run... to run the analysis.

-5. When the run is complete, look at the table.
+5. When the run is complete, look at the Data Explorer.
 You can see which run has the highest percentage of coverage.
 Based on the following picture, you can see that when stations two and four (eActive) are manned, they present the highest percentage of visual observation along the trail.
 Therefore, on days that only allow for manning two ranger stations, stations two and four are the best choice.

 Table